adrianatomescu/Flappy-Bird/README.md

 This version of the classic Flappy Bird game is developed using Unreal Engine 5 with blueprints.

+## Downloading the Game
+Due to its large size, the game files are hosted on Mega.
+Follow the steps below to download the game:

+1. **Visit Mega**: Go to [Mega](https://mega.nz/file/sm9WiByB#N5ga8rzY2hqSQYYmVf6wkRVW6lDxHxW2-dfCRL98a4w) in your web browser.
+2. **Download the Game Files**: Navigate to the provided Mega link to download the game files.
+3. **Extract the Files**: After downloading, extract the contents of the downloaded folder.

 ## Getting Started
 To start playing the game, follow these steps: